devtron-labs/devtron-documentation/k8s-dashboard/db-docs/README.md

-# Kubernetes Dashboard by Devtron
+# Modern Kubernetes Dashboard by Devtron

 ## Introduction

-The **Kubernetes Dashboard** by Devtron provides a unified interface for managing and observing all Kubernetes resources across your clusters.
+The **Modern Kubernetes Dashboard** by Devtron provides a unified interface for managing and observing all Kubernetes resources across your clusters.
 It simplifies resource management by offering visualizations, RBAC controls, multi-cluster support, thus making it intuitive for you to view and manage your microservices.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/dashboard/dashboard-overview.gif)